MaxOhn/rosu-pp-js/README.md

 }
 ```

-and throws an error if neither `map` nor `attributes` is specified.
+Its only method `calculate(DifficultyAttributes | PerformanceAttributes | Beatmap): PerformanceAttributes`
+produces the performance attributes.
+The method's argument must be either the attributes of a
+previous calculation or a beatmap.

-Note that if `attributes` is not specified, they'll have to be calculated which is the most
+Note that if a beatmap is given, difficulty attributes have to be calculated internally which is
+comparably expensive so passing attributes should be prefered whenever possible.

-expensive part of the whole calculation.
-However, be careful that the given attributes were
+However, be careful that the passed attributes have been calculated for the
-calculated for the same difficulty parameters e.g. same map, clock rate,
-passed object count, custom ar, ...
+same difficulty settings like mods, clock rate, beatmap, custom ar, ...

-Its only method is `calculate(): PerformanceAttributes`.
+otherwise the final performance attributes will be incorrect.

 ### GradualDifficulty

 Class to calculate difficulty attributes after each hitobject.

-Its constructor takes a `Difficulty` and a `Beatmap`, it has a getter `nRemaining`, and the methods
+Its constructor takes a `Difficulty` and a `Beatmap`, it has a getter `nRemaining: number`, and the methods

 - `next(): DifficultyAttributes | undefined`: Process the next hitobject and return the difficulty attributes (or `undefined` if the last object has already been processed)
 - `nth(number): DifficultyAttributes | undefined`: Process the next `number - 1` hitobjects, i.e. `nth(0)` will process one, `nth(1)` will proces two, ...